Shanghai Tennis Dynamics Research Center

 • Racket and body dynamics

-• Phase-based acceleration models
+• Phase-based acceleration mechanisms (PRW, whip-like release)

 • Symmetry and neural coupling in stroke production